rotzila/music-muscle/README.md

 # Music-Muscle
 Music-Muscle is a dispositive that is responsive to muscular activity using electromyography (EMG).
-There are two versions of the music-muscle, bothe react to the muscular activity, but have diffent responses.
+This dispositive have the main objective a responsive system to test patient’s strength and rehabilitation.
+There are two versions of the music-muscle, both react to the muscular activity, but have different responses.

 ## Tutorial (How to use)
 ### Calibration